Robotoalpha/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 5. this script display the current directory content in long formal, with user and group  IDs displayed numerically and hidden files.

+Task 6. this script create a directory nammed my first directory in the /tmp/ directory.